rkgIITBh/data-structures.github.io/HTML/rbDeletion.md

 2. <i>X</i> has only one child.
 3. <i>X</i>'s both children are nodes.

 We did not consider external leaf nodes in BST.
 However, external nodes do not introduce any added complications.
-A leaf node of a red-black tree is an external node with NULL pointers.
-Therefore, a leaf node in a BST is mapped to a node having external nodes as its children in the corresponding red-black tree.
+An external leaf node of a red-black tree is an external node with NULL pointers.
+A leaf node in a BST is mapped to a node having external nodes as its children in the corresponding red-black tree.
+We will refer to a BST leaf as an internal leaf in red-black tree to distinguish it from an external leaf node.

 The rules for the deletion of a node <i>X</i> in a BST are as follows: